Alberto-San/CuriosidadesSpark/RockJVM.md

 ## Physical Plan Terminology:
 Plan: Read from bottom to top.
 Exchange: it happends when repartition.
 It could be round robin partition.
 In the exchange physical plan operation its shown the exhanged column.
+SerializeFromObject: takes a big amount of time.
+Every single element needs to be evaluated individually.
+The convertion between rdd and df trigguer this task.
 Number of tasks: Number of partitions produced in each stages.